Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Training on noisy data

 \paragraph{DIMP-Loss}

 In contrast, Figure \ref{fig:financial_dimp_diversity} shows the diversity scores \(\hat{P}(y|\mathbf{x};\theta_t)\) and the weights for the DIMP-Loss method on Financial benchmark across epoch, where the diversity checker is the training model itself.
-The Diversity Checker Score (lower is better) is also lower for the original data than the duplicated data.
-In the end, The weights (Figure \ref{fig:financial_dimp_weight}) assigned by the DIMP-Loss method are consistently higher for the original data than the swapped label and duplicated data across epochs.
+The Diversity Checker Score (lower is better) is also lower for the original data than the duplicated data and Unrelated input data.
+In the end, The weights (Figure \ref{fig:financial_dimp_weight}) assigned by the DIMP-Loss method are consistently higher for the original data than the swapped label, Unrelated input data, and duplicated data across epochs.
 This pattern aligns with the results observed for the IMP-Loss method.